Low Dose Naltrexone for Multiple Sclerosis

 76% say LDN is working for them, & will continue therapy

 I started this site in the Spring of 2004 to confirm that others were seeing the same positive results I was.
 Thank you to the hundreds of LDNers contributing their experiences.
-I hope our efforts will soon become obsolete as the scientific research accelerates, but until then we will continue our patient tracking project.
+I hope scientific research will accelerate and determine why so many of us are experiencing positive results.

 Change in EDSS disability score before & after LDN is measured by Survey 2